 - A. Project Scheduler: Engage a consultant or person skilled in construction planning and scheduling to provide planning, scheduling, evaluation, and reporting services using CPM scheduling. - 1.
 In-House Option: The Owner may waive the requirement to retain a consultant if Contractor employs skilled personnel with experience in CPM scheduling and reporting techniques.
 Submit qualifications. - 2.
-Meetings: Project scheduler shall attend all meetings related to the Project progress, alleged delays, and time impact. - B. CPM Schedule and CPM Reports Updating: As directed by the Detailed Scope of Work prior to each scheduled progress meeting or on a monthly basis, update the CPM schedule to reflect actual construction progress and activities.
-Issue schedule and reports one week before each regularly scheduled progress meeting. - Revise schedule immediately after each meeting or other activity where revisions have been recognized or made.
+Meetings: Project scheduler shall attend all meetings related to the Project progress, alleged delays, and time impact. - B. CPM Schedule and CPM Reports Updating: Prior to each scheduled progress meeting, update schedule to reflect actual construction progress and activities.
+Issue schedule and reports one week before each regularly scheduled progress meeting. - 1.
+Revise schedule immediately after each meeting or other activity where revisions have been recognized or made.
 Issue updated schedule concurrently with the CPM reports of each such meeting.
 As a minimum, schedule update submissions shall occur monthly and within 30 days of the schedule Data Date. - 2.
 Include CPM reports with updated schedule that indicates every change, including, but not limited to, changes in logic, durations, actual starts and finishes, and activity durations. - 3.
 As the Work progresses, indicate final remaining duration for each activity. - C. Distribution: Submit one electronic copy, in format specified, to the Owner and distribute copies of approved schedule and reports to the Owner, Design Professional, separate contractors, testing and inspecting agencies, and other parties identified by the Owner with a need-to-know schedule responsibility. - 1.
-Post copies in Project meeting rooms and temporary field offices. - 2.
-When revisions are made, distribute updated schedules and reports to the same parties and post in the same locations.
+Post copies in Project meeting rooms and temporary field offices.

+2. When revisions are made, distribute updated schedules and reports to the same parties and post in the same locations.
 Delete parties from distribution when they have completed their assigned portion of the Work and are no longer involved in performance of construction activities.